 - It helps in knowing how strong the relationship between the two variables is.
-Not only the presence or the absence of the correlationCorrelationCorrelation is a statistical measure between two variables that is defined as a change in one variable corresponding to a change in the other.
-It is calculated as (x(i)-mean(x))*(y(i)-mean(y)) / ((x(i)-mean(x))2 * (y(i)-mean(y))2. between the two variables is indicated using the Pearson Correlation Coefficient, but it also determines the exact extent to which those variables are correlated.
+The presence or absence of the correlationCorrelationCorrelation is a statistical measure between two variables that is defined as a change in one variable corresponding to a change in the other.
+It is calculated as (x(i)-mean(x))*(y(i)-mean(y)) / ((x(i)-mean(x))2 * (y(i)-mean(y))2. between the two variables indicates using the Pearson correlation coefficient.
+It also determines the exact extent to which those variables are correlated.

 - Using this method, one can ascertain the direction of correlation, i.e., whether the correlation between two variables is negative or positive.

-- The Pearson Correlation Coefficient R is not sufficient to tell the difference between the dependent variables and the independent variables as the Correlation coefficient between the variables is symmetric.
+- The Pearson correlation coefficient R is insufficient to tell the difference between the dependent and independent variables as the correlation coefficient between the variables is symmetric.
 For example, if a person is trying to know the correlation between high stress and blood pressure, one might find a high value of the correlation, which shows that high stress causes blood pressure.
 Now, if the variable switches around, then the result, in that case, will also be the same, which shows that stress is due to blood pressure, which makes no sense.
 Thus, the researcher should be aware of the data he uses for the analysis.

-- Using this method, one cannot get the information about the slope of the line as it only states whether any relationship between the two variables exists or not.
+- Using this method, one cannot get information about the slope of the line as it only states whether any relationship between the two variables exists or not.

-- It is likely that the Pearson Correlation Coefficient may be misinterpreted, especially in the case of homogeneous data.
+- The Pearson correlation coefficient may likely be misinterpreted, especially in the case of homogeneous data.

-- When compared with the other methods of the calculation, this method takes much time to arrive at the results.
+- Compared with the other calculation methods, this method takes much time to arrive at the results.